 Tuscany is the perfect place to visit for the first time traveler in Italy, but it’s also a region you could return again and again.
 Tuscany is full of countless hilltop towns, each one different yet the same.
 No matter where you go, you’re sure to find stunning views of rolling hills, exceptional wine, a lively piazza, gelato shops and quaint alleys.
 Assuredly, you’ll eat pasta that will change your perception of Italian food.
 While you’re sure to fall in love with this region, these are the top towns in Tuscany you can’t miss on your trip to Italy.

 I’m not exaggerating when I say the streets of Pienza smell like pecorino cheese.
 Seriously.
 Stop at Marusco e Maria for a wide selection of regional cheeses, spices and wine.
 Bar Il Casello is the perfect place to grab a glass of wine and relax at the bistro tables facing the Tuscan hillside.
-Hotel Residence San Gregorio and Agriturismo La Collina are both nice options if you want to stay in Pienza.
-Go in early summer or fall, but get a peak of what it’s like in winter here.
+Hotel Residence San Gregorio is a nice choice if you want to stay walking distance to the town center.
+They were one of the few hotels open when I visited in the middle of winter and also offer free underground parking.
+I’d recommend going to Pienza in early summer or fall, but get a peak of what it’s like in winter here.

 My sole purpose for visiting Monticchiello was to have dinner at Osteria la Porta.
 I tried to visit in January when I was passing though from Venice, but they aren’t open 7 days a week in winter.
 I was determined to eat there the next time I was in the area.
 We finally made it in early summer.
 The owner Daria was so thoughtful and even remembered my failed attempt to reserve a table in winter.
 The views and the food were equally incredible.
 Be sure to make a reservation.
 Thank me later.